 If you have attended CCD but are applying for financial aid for the first time, your SAP status will be evaluated before aid is awarded to you.
 All of your past attempted coursework at CCD and credits transferred to CCD will be included in the evaluation.

-CCD's SAP Policy complies with both federal regulation as well as the Colorado Community College System (CCCS) SAP Policy.
+CCD's SAP Policy complies with both federal regulations as well as the Colorado Community College System (CCCS) SAP Policy.

 All SAP requirements have been met and you are eligible to receive all types of financial aid (as available).